Travelzoo (NASDAQ:TZOO) CEO Holger Bartel Sells 9,502 Shares

-Travelzoo (NASDAQ:TZOO) CEO Holger Bartel sold 9,502 shares of the company’s stock in a transaction dated Friday, August 27th.
-The shares were sold at an average price of $12.58, for a total transaction of $119,535.16.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Travelzoo (NASDAQ:TZOO) CEO Holger Bartel sold 9,502 shares of Travelzoo stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $12.58, for a total value of $119,535.16.
+Following the completion of the transaction, the chief executive officer now owns 35,971 shares in the company, valued at approximately $452,515.18.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Holger Bartel also recently made the following trade(s):

-A number of equities research analysts have commented on the stock.
-Zacks Investment Research upgraded shares of Travelzoo from a “sell” rating to a “hold” rating and set a $17.00 target price on the stock in a research note on Friday, July 23rd.
-TheStreet upgraded shares of Travelzoo from a “d” rating to a “c” rating in a research note on Wednesday, July 21st.
-One analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $16.50.

-Several hedge funds have recently bought and sold shares of TZOO.
-JPMorgan Chase & Co. grew its holdings in shares of Travelzoo by 21,885.7% in the first quarter.
-JPMorgan Chase & Co. now owns 1,539 shares of the information services provider’s stock valued at $26,000 after purchasing an additional 1,532 shares in the last quarter.
-O Shaughnessy Asset Management LLC purchased a new position in shares of Travelzoo in the second quarter valued at $84,000.
-Capital Fund Management S.A. purchased a new position in shares of Travelzoo in the first quarter valued at $209,000.
-Boyar Asset Management Inc. grew its holdings in shares of Travelzoo by 26.2% in the first quarter.
-Boyar Asset Management Inc. now owns 12,650 shares of the information services provider’s stock valued at $212,000 after purchasing an additional 2,630 shares in the last quarter.
-Finally, G2 Investment Partners Management LLC purchased a new position in shares of Travelzoo in the first quarter valued at $217,000.
+Several institutional investors have recently added to or reduced their stakes in TZOO.
+Costello Asset Management INC acquired a new stake in shares of Travelzoo during the first quarter worth about $866,000.
+Boyar Asset Management Inc. lifted its holdings in Travelzoo by 26.2% in the first quarter.
+Boyar Asset Management Inc. now owns 12,650 shares of the information services provider’s stock valued at $212,000 after acquiring an additional 2,630 shares during the period.
+BlackRock Inc. lifted its holdings in Travelzoo by 3.0% in the first quarter.
+BlackRock Inc. now owns 170,816 shares of the information services provider’s stock valued at $2,863,000 after acquiring an additional 4,983 shares during the period.
+Boston Partners lifted its holdings in Travelzoo by 2.6% in the first quarter.
+Boston Partners now owns 43,335 shares of the information services provider’s stock valued at $726,000 after acquiring an additional 1,094 shares during the period.
+Finally, Russell Investments Group Ltd. lifted its holdings in Travelzoo by 27.1% in the first quarter.
+Russell Investments Group Ltd. now owns 234,214 shares of the information services provider’s stock valued at $3,922,000 after acquiring an additional 49,940 shares during the period.
 26.07% of the stock is owned by hedge funds and other institutional investors.

+A number of equities research analysts have recently weighed in on the company.
+TheStreet upgraded Travelzoo from a “d” rating to a “c” rating in a research note on Wednesday, July 21st.
+Zacks Investment Research upgraded Travelzoo from a “sell” rating to a “hold” rating and set a $17.00 price target on the stock in a research note on Friday, July 23rd.
+One analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Travelzoo has an average rating of “Buy” and an average target price of $16.50.

 Travelzoo operates as a global media commerce company that engages in the provision of information to subscribers and website users about travel, entertainment and local deals available from various companies.
 Its publications and products include the Travelzoo website (travelzoo.com); the Travelzoo iPhone and Android apps; the Travelzoo Top 20 e-mail newsletter; and the Newsflash e-mail alert service.